-Over the last few decades, namely beginning in the 80’s and still continuing in the current decade, living a more active, healthier lifestyle has been the hot topic.
-People started with the classic aerobics videos in the 1980s to the infomercials peddling the latest weight loss craze in the 90s to now eating healthier, attending spin classes, and taking on new sports such as stand up paddle boarding or cross fit, weight loss is a priority for many people.
-Getting healthy and losing weight is not only the hip thing to do; it also has countless health benefits that will not fade.
+As weight loss became more mainstream, figuring out how to live a more active and healthy lifestyle has become the hot topic that everyone is talking about.
+From the classic aerobics videos in the 1980s to the infomercials peddling the latest weight loss craze in the 90s to now eating healthier and taking on new sports such as stand up paddle boarding or cross fit, weight loss is a priority for many people.
+Getting healthy and losing weight is not only the hip thing to do; it also has countless health benefits that are ageless.

 As you can see, this method defeats any goal of weight loss, and will actually cause you to gain more weight in the long run.
-Research shows that in order to lose weight, an average person should eat every few hours and divide their day’s meals into five or six small meals, instead of three large ones that many people are used to.
-This causes the body to be able to regulate blood sugar levels efficiently, therefore warding off any ‘crashes’ or urges to binge eat.
+Research shows that in order to lose weight, an average person should eat every few hours and divide their day’s meals into five or six small meals, instead of the three large ones that many people are used to.
+This causes the body to be able to keep blood sugar levels steady, therefore warding off any ‘crashes’ or urges to binge eat.

 Of course, a proper eating plan goes hand-in-hand with at least 30 minutes of mild to moderate exercise 3 to 5 times per week.
 This can be achieved by walking outside, doing a work out video at home, or heading to the gym for a weight lifting session or fitness class.
 It is important to see your doctor before starting any weight loss plan to make sure that you are healthy enough to participate.